rlynn10/tqnn-anyengine-api/README.md

 The substrate

-The inference algorithms
+The inference models

-The architectural source
+The architecture

 The Core remains sealed.

 ---

+End of README